wikiepeidia/NATRO-MACRO-MOD/README.md

 3. i use this markdown to avoid have to post on my discord
 4. all of these code are from chatgpt.
 5.  though failure are rare, it can cause EXCEPTION at no moment. you need to know where to edit.
+6. All the files ahk are located in folder `/submacros/`

 <a name="CODE"><h2>🧑‍💻 MODS</h2></a>